aridoza/foundational-java/garbage-collection/README.md

 #### The Stack

-Note that when your program executes, even if there isn't a single object allocated, it still uses some memory to keep track of the call stack of every thread running.
+Note that, when your program executes, even if there isn't a single object allocated, it still uses some memory to keep track of the call stack of every thread running.

-For example, if method A calls method B calls method C, Java must remember that when method C exits, it must return to the spot in method B that called it, and when that returns, return to method A. This memory is called the **stack** and is distinct from the heap.
+For example, if Method A calls Method B calls Method C, Java must remember that, when Method C exits, it must return to the spot in Method B that called it and, when that returns, return to Method A. This memory is called the **stack** and is distinct from the heap.

 The stack also holds any method-local data that will be swept off once the method returns.
 The stack works on a "first in, first out" (aka FIFO) basis: It's allocated and data is assigned, then methods call other methods, allocating more stack space.
 Once a method returns, the stack is swept in a FIFO manner, so the next frame in the stack (representing the calling method) becomes the top of the stack, and so on.